-One of the most common questions i’m always asked is whether it’s important that they upgrade to the latest version of Microsoft Windows or to the latest version of Microsoft Office.
-If I were asked this question 10 years ago, I probably would have answered, depending upon your circumstances – not necessarily (mainly because the pricing models for annual software licences made these a bit cost prohibitive.)
+One of the most common questions I’m always asked is whether it’s important that they upgrade to the latest version of Microsoft Windows or to the latest version of Microsoft Office.
+If I were asked this question 10 years ago, I probably would have answered, depending upon your circumstances – not necessarily (mainly because the pricing models for annual software licenses made these a bit cost-prohibitive.)
 However today, I believe the decision is a no brainier – Windows and Office should absolutely be kept up to date.
-I’ll go a little in depth as to why this has changed and why I think keeping them up to date is important.
+I’ll go a little in-depth as to why this has changed and why I think keeping them up to date is important.

 This is by far the most important reason to keep software up to date.
 Hackers and bad actors will always go for the low hanging fruit when attempting to penetrate systems.
 In almost all cases this is through exploiting weaknesses in software, or exploiting how the users use the software (more on this later).
 You might argue that as long as i keep installing security patches all will be great but this isn’t necessarily always true.
 Microsoft historically has only released security updates for a limited period of time for each operating system and security vulnerabilities may not necessarily be in the actual software, they could also be by design (or relate to how the software is being used).
 The Australian government lists software updates as a top priority when looking to protect yourself online and this is even more important for a business.

 You might think that this is only important for your Windows Software – what could possibly go wrong with my ‘Office’ software?
 Actually quite a bit – Microsoft Outlook has been the target of numerous attacks over the years trying to exploit it’s weaknesses as the most popular email client.
 Microsoft Word & Excel are capable of running malicious scripts stored in Documents.